GitGab19/bitcoin-mining-custom-RMM/README.md

 * The **ON/OFF button** on the top-left corner of the dashboard will be able to power on/off your miner (<ins>**once correctly setup with your Sonoff!**</ins>)
   * In order to setup this button to work properly with the Sonoff, you can find more helpful info [here](./miner-RMM/README.md)
-* All the other panels are already setup in order to show measurements data that will come from the Sonoff meter, environental sensors, and miner itself!
+* All the **other panels are already setup** in order to show measurements data that will come from the Sonoff power meter, environental sensors, and miner itself!
+> **Warning**<br>
+> **In case you chose to set 192.168.1.170** as static local IP address for your Raspberry, everything will be working.
+In other cases, as said before, go to [this readme](./miner-RMM/README.md) to learn how to fix the configuration of some services.

 ### 2. Sonoff setup

 <img align="right" width="25%" src="https://github.com/GitGab19/bitcoin-mining-custom-RMM/blob/main/docs/images/setup/serial-usb.JPG">